chronushealth/Analyze_this_dataset/README.md

 # Analyze this dataset

-# Problem 1: Tell me more about this data set
+# Tell me more about this data set
 Take a look at two time series data files, the data set is a single column data set
 * signal_1.dat
 * signal_2.dat